Frequently Asked Questions

 What can I expect in the first session?

 When you first come to the Counseling Center you will be asked to complete some forms and will then meet with a counselor.
-The first session is called an intake session and is different than a regular counseling session.
-The intake counselor will ask you questions about the problem but also about other areas of your life in order to figure out what kind of counseling service will be most helpful to you.
+The first session is called an initial assessment and is different than a regular counseling session.
+The initial assessment counselor will ask you questions about the problem but also about other areas of your life in order to figure out what kind of counseling service will be most helpful to you.
 At the end of the session, which lasts about 50 minutes, the counselor will talk with you about what to do next.
 Most often one of the services at the Counseling Center will be recommended, and your counselor will help you schedule an appointment to return for the actual counseling sessions.
 Other times you will be referred to somewhere else on campus or in the community that is a better fit for your needs.
-The counselor may also tell you about other resources on campus or in the Lexington community that will be of help to you.
-If it is decided that you will be returning to UKCC for services, be aware that the intake counselor may or may not be the same person you see for your counseling sessions.
+The counselor may also tell you about other resources on campus or in the Lexington community that will be of additional help to you.
+If it is decided that you will be returning to UKCC for services, be aware that the initial assessment counselor may or may not be the same person you see for your counseling sessions.

 How long will the appointment take?